adobe/aepsdk-roku/Documentation/api-reference.md

 - `@param [optional] callback as function(context, result) : handle Edge response`
 - `@param [optional] context as dynamic : context to be passed to the callback function`

 > **Note**
-> `sendEvent` API will automatically collect and attach the identities synced with the SDK and the implementation details.
-That data is sent as `IdentityMap` and `Implementation Details` fieldgroups under the XDM payload and are sent with every Experience Edge Event.
-IdentityMap is added to the schema automatically but if you would like to include ImplementationDetails information in your dataset, add the `Implementation Details` field group to the schema tied to your dataset.
+> The `sendEvent` API automatically attaches the following information with each Experience Event:
+- `IdentityMap` with the ECID - included by default to Experience Event class based XDM schemas
+- `Implementation Details` - for more details see the [Implementation Details XDM field group](https://github.com/adobe/xdm/blob/master/components/datatypes/industry-verticals/implementationdetails.schema.json)

 #### Sample ImplementationDetails XDM attached by the SDK:
 ```json